-Reporting a Misdemeanor Charge to the AZBN
+Reporting a Misdemeanor Charge to the State Board of Nursing

 When a police officer issues a citation or arrest (which usually includes official charges) to a person, Arizona law requires the nurse to report any criminal misdemeanor charge that may affect patient safety to the Arizona State Board of Nursing.
-This must occur within ten business days.
-Any felony charge must be reported.
-This applies to both current licensees and applicants for licensure.
+It must occur within ten business days; the nurse must report any felony charge within that time.

-It’s important to note, it’s considered unprofessional conduct when a nurse receives a misdemeanor or felony charge and fails to report it to the board within ten business days.
-This can result in additional disciplinary actions.
+It’s important to note it’s considered unprofessional conduct when a nurse receives a misdemeanor or felony charge and fails to report it to the board within ten business days.
+It can result in additional disciplinary actions.

 Criminal Charges Nurses Must Report

 There are several criminal charges a nurse, nursing student, or applicant for a nursing license must report.
 These include:

 - Assault and similar offenses such as battery, threat of violence, harassment, striking another, touch with the intent to injure, etc. It includes domestic violence.

 - Theft and similar offenses such as stealing, receiving stolen property, looting, trespassing, passing bad checks, etc.

 - Fraud, such as identity theft, credit card fraud, misrepresentation, welfare fraud, insurance fraud, etc.